sashinpivotal/dsa-java-review-doc/README.md

   - default (package-private)
   - protected
   - public
+- Why do you want to make your fields private?
 - What is *@Before* annotation (in JUnit 4) for in your testing code?

 ## Lab Step 2 - Inheritance (30 minutes)

+In this step, you are going to create sub-classes of *Employee* class.

 ### Concepts that are exercised